-Apprenticeships have been introduced by the government in collaboration with UK employers.
+The government has introduced apprenticeships in collaboration with UK employers.

 An apprenticeship is a real job.
-Apprentices will work for a company on a full-time basis, and study towards nationally recognised qualifications on the side.
-Each scheme has been specifically designed to prepare a young person for a job role, or to work in a particular sector.
+Apprentices will work for a company full-time and study towards nationally-recognised qualifications on the side.
+Each scheme is designed to prepare a young person for a job role or work in a particular sector.

 There are thousands of roles across a wide range of sectors offering anyone age 16+ a paid, full-time career immediately after leaving school or college – with roles available in sales, marketing, business, IT and so much more.

 Apprentices are treated like regular employees, receiving a salary for the duration of their scheme.
 If you’re aged 16-18, you’re eligible for the National Minimum Wage which is currently £5.28 an hour.

 Want to know more?
 Read our complete guides to the two types of apprenticeship available after completing your A-Levels.